MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-create-report.md

 ms.date: 10/16/2023
 ---

-# Part 5: Visualize predictions with a Power BI report
+# Tutorial Part 5: Visualize predictions with a Power BI report

 In this tutorial, you'll create a report from the prediction data produced in [Part 5: Perform batch scoring and save predictions to a lakehouse](tutorial-data-science-batch-scoring.md).